php-resta/documentation/quick-start.md

 $  > Application called as "Demo" has been successfully created in the /path/company_name/src/app/Demo/
 ```

-Your project is located in the directory called src / app / Demo.
+Your project is located in the directory called src/app/Demo.
 Below you can see the structure of your project.

 ```code
 Demo/